This post contains affiliate links.

 Point of Interest:

-The anterior approach has become popular over the past decade even though it is a more difficult procedure to perform.
-It has gained popularity in the age of the “minimally invasive” movement in surgery.
+The anterior approach has become popular over the past decade.
+Even though it is a more difficult procedure to perform, it has gained popularity in the age of the “minimally invasive” movement in surgery.

 Another reason for the delay in surgeons moving to the anterior approach, in my opinion, is the cost to the hospital for the special operating table surgeons need.

-These operating tables are very expensive and private hospitals often feel they can’t afford the cost based on the traffic that operating tables would generate.
+These operating tables are very expensive, and private hospitals often feel they can’t afford the cost based on the traffic that operating tables would generate.
 Without that special table, surgeons are not going to be interested in learning the anterior approach.

-Does the surgeon use robotic assistance?
+Does the surgeon use robotic assistance for total hip replacement surgery?

 The first step in the robotic assist is the software input of the imaging for the joint that is going to be replaced.
 This software sets the metrics for the surgery, then during surgery helps guide the surgeon’s work by monitoring how closely the surgeon is to the surgical plan and provides the physician with feedback.

-I’m very impressed with his patient’s outcomes.
+I’m very impressed with his patient outcomes.

 I see three ways surgeons close the total hip surgical site: